-In January 2001, Bruce returned to Austria and started working for Xerox Austria.
+In January 2001, Bruce returned to Austria and started in a KAM position at Xerox Austria.
 He was consistently a top performer and successfully introduced the iGen3, the company flagship, to the Austrian market.

 In January 2006, he made the leap into self-employment as a sales trainer and consultant.
 Since 2008, Bruce and Astrid Schilcher have combined their talents as Schilcher & Straight Consulting.
 They are also privately a couple.